st-tech/gatling-operator/docs/build-guide.md

 ## Create All in One manifest

-This command creates all in one manifest for Gatling Operator.
+This command creates an all in one manifest for Gatling Operator.
 All in One manifest create CRD and Gatling Operator Controller.

 ```bash